MatAtBread/ApiPublisher/README.md

 Changelog
 =========

+13May15: Allow ServerApi.load() to accept a Url object instead of a string url, to allow for additional options (such as the agent field) to be passed to Node's http module.

 19Feb15: NB: ApiPublisher v1.1.x has a breaking change.
 In order to be compatible with Express 4, and as part of optimizing nested APIs, you must now pass `api.handle` to `app.use()`, NOT just `api`.
 RemoteApi now automatically provisions nested APIs.

 17Feb15: Updated to use the latest ES7-compliant version of Nodent and Promises.